MithrilJS/mithril.js/CONTRIBUTING.md

 ### Property quoting

 Quote properties when needed.
 Never quote valid identifiers.
-This may lead to some inconsistency in whether properties are quoted or not in the object, but that inconsistency is okay, and is the only exception in consistency.
+This may lead to some inconsistency in whether properties are quoted or not in the object, but that inconsistency is okay.

 ```js
 // Good